 Despite Turkey’s impressive economic gains, the U.S.-Turkish commercial relationship has not yet reached its full potential.
 Turkey has a population of almost 79 million and boasts a $960 billion economy, though the U.S.-Turkish trade has only reached $20 billion, with a mere 3.9 percent of Turkish exports destined for the U.S. market and 5 percent of its imports originating from the United States.

-The Chamber’s Turkey and Middle East Affairs program is committed to advancing the business goals of its member companies, while adding meaningful value on the policy level to our members.
+The Chamber’s Middle East and Turkey Affairs program is committed to advancing the business goals of its member companies, while adding meaningful value on the policy level to our members.
 By leveraging our relationships at the highest levels of the United States and regional governments, we are able to assure that the imperative of private sector-led growth remains at the forefront of the policy agenda.
 We work to secure greater protection of intellectual property rights and lower barriers to trade and investment.
-Through our Turkey and Middle East Affairs programming, our team works with regional partners to facilitate good governance and respect for the rule of law among other critical elements that altogether engender an environment conducive to long-term private sector investment and growth.
+Through our Middle East and Turkey Affairs programming, our team works with regional partners to facilitate good governance and respect for the rule of law among other critical elements that altogether engender an environment conducive to long-term private sector investment and growth.

 The U.S. Chamber of Commerce